This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 da* + bc

-This means, multiplication on the right by a quaternion is equivalent to a linear transformation of C2, while multiplication on the left is not: it always involves a conjugate of the second coordinate, which is not achievable by complex multiplication.
-Both are linear transformations of R4 however.
+This means that multiplication on the right by a quaternion is equivalent to a linear transformation of 2, while multiplication on the left is not: it always involves a conjugate of the second coordinate, which is not achievable by complex multiplication.
+So it may sometimes be notationally convenient to use a 2 × 2 matrix to represent the linear transformation of multiplication on the left by a quaternion, the notation confers little algebraic insight.

 The octonions

-Form matrices as in the previous step, but this time, take the entries p and q to be quaternions rather than complex numbers.
-This fails as a representation of octonions however.
+In an attempt to represent the algebra of the octonions, one might form matrices as in the previous step, but with the entries p and q to be quaternions rather than complex numbers.
+This fails as a representation of octonions, however.

 But moreover, there can be no real 8 × 8 matrix representation of octonion multiplication, because matrix multiplication is associative, while octonion multiplication isn’t.

-Although the action of multiplication (on either left or right) by an octonion is a linear transformation of R8 (and so can be represented by an 8 × 8 real matrix), the composition of two such transformations is not typically the action of mutliplication by any octonion.
-That is, no sub-algebra of a matrix algebra is homomorphic to the octonion algebra.
+Although the action of multiplication (on either left or right) by an octonion is a linear transformation of 8 (and so can be represented by an 8 × 8 real matrix), the composition of two such transformations is not typically the action of multiplication by any octonion.
+That is, no subalgebra of a matrix algebra is homomorphic to the octonion algebra.

 See also